 Make sure your microwave is on full power / 100%.

-Cook your eggs in the microwave for 40 seconds initially.
+Scramble Your Eggs in the Microwave for 40 seconds Initially.

 Remove them, you’ll see they are starting to cook around the outside of the bowl, but most of the middle will still be liquidy.
 Break up the cooked parts with the fork and give them a good stir.
 Return to the microwave.

 Cook for a further 30 seconds and your eggs will look something like this.